Joseph Parker vs Martin Bakole Betting Odds and Prediction

 Prediction…

-Dubois once had a bit of a reputation of lacking heart as he didn’t deal with adversity very well against Joe Joyce and Oleksandr Usyk but he may have turned the corner now as he showed plenty of it against Filip Hrgovic, Jarrell Miller and Anthony Joshua as he went to-to-toe with them and pounded out impressive stoppage wins.
-He also got up three times from the canvas in the first round against Kevin Lerena and stopped him two rounds later.
-Dubois looked very good against Miller, Hrgovic and Joshua as he displayed speed and fine combination punching and absorbed heavy shots from all of them.
-Parker is six years older than Dubois and his power hasn’t been evident lately as he’s used his boxing skills to frustrate Deontay Wilder and Zhilei Zhang.
-He won’t want to get into a brawl with Dubois but needs to land something significant to stop the champion from charging in.
+Parker’s power hasn’t been evident lately as he’s used his boxing skills to frustrate Deontay Wilder and Zhilei Zhang.
+He won’t want to get into a brawl with Bakole but needs to land something significant to stop him from charging forward.
 It wouldn’t surprise me if either guy went down for the count or if it goes the distance.
-Dubois and Parker should both be confident after their past few performances and the fight will come down to power, chins and the will to win.
-At his best, Parker should be able to handle Dubois, but the champion is on a roll at the moment and may be peaking at the right time.
-I’ll give Dubois the slight edge.
+Bakole and Parker should both be confident after their past few performances and the fight will come down to power, chins and the will to win.
+At his best, Parker should be able to handle Bakole, but anything can happen with a last-minute replacement and Bakole may jump all over Parker here as he sees this fight as an excellent chance to earn recognition as a top-tier heavyweight.
+Give both boxers credit for taking this fight on such short notice but I think Parker may regret it as Bakole may be peaking at the right time and I give him the slight edge here.

 Check out my recent boxing betting picks to see my current form.